3.2.2.4. Build Red Pitaya ecosystem

 export LC_ALL=C

-This line can also be added to the end of .bashrc and will automatically set the $LC_ALL variable each time the terminal is started.
+This line can also be added to the end of .bashrc and will automatically set the $LC_ALL variable each time the the terminal is started.

 Note